railwayapp/docs/src/pages/deploy/deployments.md

 ## Deploy Triggers

 A new deploy is triggered when the [command](railway-up.md) `railway up` is executed.
-Projects that are linked to a GitHub repo automatically deploy when new commits are detected in the `main` branch.
+Projects that are linked to a GitHub repo automatically deploy when new commits are detected in the connected branch.

 You can configure additional deployment triggers such as when a new PR is created using the [GitHub Trigger's integration](integrations#github-integration).